Paulmahaut/Projet-transverse/README.md

 ## Description of the project

 We play a licorne that must shoot the invadors of their word.

-### Features
+### Trajectory
 We used some physique components to build the trajectory of licorne's projectils.

-### Trajectory
 We implemented this code to build the trajectory : [***➜ click here***](https://github.com/pyGuru123/Simulations/tree/main/Projectile%20Motion)